orbeon/orbeon-forms-doc/form-builder/formulas-examples.md

 ## Validating a Legal Entity Identifier (LEI)

 You can use the following formula, in Control Settings, Validation and Alerts, Formula, to validate the relevant [LEI](https://en.wikipedia.org/wiki/Legal_Entity_Identifier) field.
 Should you need to assess the validity of a LEI field that is somewhere else in the form, just replace `.` on the first line with the appropriate expression.
-An examples of valid LEI is `F50EOCWSQFAUVO9Q8Z97`.
+An examples of valid LEI are:

+- `F50EOCWSQFAUVO9Q8Z97` (examples in ISO/DIS 17442)
+- `549300Y7W34DK0WBPY51` (Google)
+- `98450054NFCE7A67C172` (ManagedLEI)

 ```xpath
 let $lei := .